solanakite/solana-kit-react-app/README.md

 - Connects to browser wallets that support the Wallet Standard; one or more at a time
 - Fetches and subscribes to the balance of the selected wallet
 - Allows you to sign an arbitrary message using a wallet account
-- Allows you to make a transfer from the selected wallet to any other connected wallet
+- Allows you to make a transfer from the selected wallet to any other wallet

 ## Developing